 Sports, and the Purdue University Student Health Center.

 Purdue is a member of the Big Ten Conference and offers 9 men's

 and 9 women's sports at the NCAA Division I A level.
 Doug Boersma,

 2012.
-Ten staff athletic trainers and five graduate students serve as preceptors for the
+Ten staff athletic trainers and five graduate assistant athletic trainers serve as on-campus preceptors for the

 program.
 Clinical experiences also include off-campus

 sites in physical therapy clinics, colleges, and high schools